No Result

 Growth Prospects

-With interest rates rising rapidly and the mortgage market suffering from plummeting demand, Dynex may have a challenging time growing.
+With interest rates now largely flat and the mortgage market suffering from tepid demand, Dynex may have a challenging time growing.
 On top of that, a recession is considered increasingly likely, which could lead to a jump in defaults on Dynex’s investments, posing a further headwind to growth.
-As a result, when combined with Dynex’s sky-high payout ratio, we expect earnings to decline in the coming years, leading to a likely dividend cut.
+As a result, when combined with Dynex’s sky-high payout ratio, we expect earnings growth to be a challenge.

 Source: Investor Presentation